ckolluru/ckolluru.github.io/_posts/2024-09-29-interview-prep.md

 Some pointers (pun intended) for C++ interviews.

+These are my course notes for the C++ course on Udacity.

 The best reference guidelines are published here: [C++ guidelines by Bjarne Stroustrup](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines)

+A tutorial on using CMake is [here](https://cmake.org/cmake/help/latest/guide/tutorial/index.html)

 For the `&` symbol, if it appears on the left side of an equation (e.g. when declaring a variable), it means that the variable is declared as a reference.
 If the `&` appears on the right side of an equation, or before a previously defined variable, it is used to return a memory address.